One page guide to the CAA Open Category for drones

 Over the last few years, the UK CAA has been heavily involved in contributing to the European Aviation Safety Agency (EASA) EU Drone Regulation Package that was due to come into force in July 2020 but was pushed back to 31st December 2020 due to the impact of the COVID-19 pandemic.
 The other issue is that the UK has now left the EU and is no longer a member of EASA.
 As a result, the UK CAA took the option of “retaining” the EU Regulation package in UK law.
 If you are flying drones in the UK you must refer to the UK legislation, not the EU legislation.

 The spirit of the law

 The new UK drone rules aim to take the “one size fits all” approach that was previously applied and break it down into different categories.
 The focus of this article is the Open Category, which is the lowest risk category and therefore is the least arduous in terms of pilot certification and paperwork.
 I have tried to summarise the Open Category in a single A4 page.
 That does mean that a few little details are missed, but most of it is there.
 You can download the rules on a page using the PDF link below for future reference.
 You are welcome to pass this to other people as long as the PDF remains in its original format with all logos and and links.
-I have also added the content to this page for online reference.

 There is, however, a bit of an issue